Matthew-Mosior/Flood-Fill-Diagrams/README.md

 "ST lets you implement algorithms that are much more efficient with mutable memory used internally.
 But the whole "thread" of computation cannot exchange mutable state with the outside world, it can only exchange immutable state."

-Generating and printing the final 2D grid visualization into a Scalable Vector Graphics (SVG) file happens via functionality provided by the powerful and easy-to-use Diagrams library (https://hackage.haskell.org/package/diagrams).
+Generating and printing the final 2D grid visualization into a Scalable Vector Graphics (SVG) file and a GIF file happens via functionality provided by the powerful and easy-to-use Diagrams library (https://hackage.haskell.org/package/diagrams).

 ### Algorithm